Search for Daily Modulation of MeV Dark Matter Signals with DAMIC-M

 \textit{Introduction.---} There are numerous astrophysical and cosmological observations supporting the existence of a non-baryonic and non-luminous form of matter~\cite{Bertone:2004pz}, known as dark matter (DM).
 Despite a wealth of experimental efforts to detect DM through its non-gravitational interactions~\cite{Gaskins:2016cha,Buchmueller:2017qhf,Billard:2021uyg}, its identity remains unknown.
 DM particles with MeV-scale masses are viable candidates that appear in a range of natural, well-motivated scenarios~\cite{Boehm:2003ha,Hooper:2008im,Pospelov:2007mp,Hooper:2008im,Chu:2011be,Knapen:2017xzo}.
 However, their discovery remains challenging since such light particles do not have sufficient kinetic energy to produce detectable nuclear recoils in direct-detection experiments~\cite{Essig:2011nj}.
 Instead, DM-\textit{electron} scattering would produce eV-scale electronic recoils, which would be observed in semiconductor-based detectors with $\mathcal{O}$(1 eV) ionization thresholds~\cite{Essig:2015cda}.
 To date, the sensitivity of semiconductor searches~\cite{SuperCDMS:2018mne,DAMIC:2019dcn,SENSEI:2020dpa,EDELWEISS:2020fxc,DAMIC-M:2023gxo} has been partly limited by background levels~\cite{Fuss:2022fxe}.
 A time-dependent DM signal detected above a time-independent background can significantly increase the sensitivity of these searches.

-Various phenomena give rise to daily-modulated DM signals in direct searches, including the variation of the velocity of the lab frame due to the Earth's rotation~\cite{Kouvaris:2015xga}, gravitational focusing of the DM flux by the Earth~\cite{Sikivie:2002bj,Alenazi:2006wu,Kouvaris:2015xga}, and anisotropy in the response of the target material~\cite{2011NIMPA.654..162B,2011PhRvD..84b3516B,Knapen:2017ekk,Griffin:2018bjn,Boyd:2022tcn}.
+Various phenomena give rise to a daily modulation in the flux of DM, including the variation of the velocity of the lab frame due to the Earth's rotation~\cite{Kouvaris:2015xga} and gravitational focusing of the DM flux by the Earth~\cite{Sikivie:2002bj,Alenazi:2006wu,Kouvaris:2015xga}.
 Furthermore, if the DM scattering cross-section is sufficiently large, the velocity distribution of DM particles at the detector may be distorted by their interactions in the Earth~\cite{Collar:1992qc,Collar:1993ss,Hasenbalg:1997hs}.
 Over the course of a sidereal day, the position of the detector rotates with respect to the incoming DM flux.
 Thus, the DM particles will travel a greater or smaller distance across the Earth at different times, leading to a daily modulation.

 Most experimental searches for daily modulations~\cite{damadaily,luxdaily,pandadaily,prospectdaily} have targeted DM particles interacting with nuclei.
 Here, we focus on models with MeV-scale DM, which may be coupled to Standard Model particles via a kinetically-mixed dark photon~\cite{Holdom1986,1984PhLB..136..279G}, and thus interact with electrons.
 For DM-electron scattering cross-sections currently within reach of semiconductor searches, interactions in the Earth may be substantial~\cite{Emken:2019tni}, which motivate the search for a daily modulated signal on top of a constant background~\cite{Kouvaris:2014lpa,Avalos_2021}.